RyanDaDeng/laravel-google-recaptcha-v3/README.md

 A star would be a nice encouragement. ^.^

+### (2019-04-28 Refresh Recaptcha Response in Ajax call is supported, you can refresh the recaptcha response after ajax response is returned (check on Blade Usage).
+Version: ~2.2.16)
 ### Update: Vue component is production ready.
 Please upgrade package version : ~2.2.11
 ### Update: if you are using version lower than 2.2.11, please upgrade and publish config file again (remove your current one).
 There are a few major improvments on Blade usage, please read instructions.